Crown College (Tennessee)

-Crown College is a independent Baptist Bible college, trade school, seminary, language school, and music conservatory in Powell, Tennessee.
+Crown College is an independent Baptist Bible college, featuring a trade school, seminary, language school, and music conservatory in Powell, Tennessee.

 History

 Clarence Sexton founded Crown College in 1991.
-The faculty and students of Crown College agree to uphold the Crown Code, Crown's philosophy of education, and their statement of faith, all of which are based on the Bible.
+The faculty and students of Crown College agree to uphold the Crown Code, Crown's philosophy of education, and their statement of faith, all of which are based on the college's interpretation of the Bible.

 Crown College is nationally accredited by the Transnational Association of Christian Colleges and Schools.
 Crown College is also authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.

-Crown College is home to the one-of-a-kind Crown Christian Heritage Center.
+Crown College is home to the Crown Christian Heritage Center.
 This center encompasses 30,000 sq. ft. within the main campus and includes hundreds of displays highlighting the lives of Christian men and women who contributed greatly to the cause of Christ.